 Humans, especially children, are anti-fragile, within reason of course.
 Assault, abuse, actual physical trauma are exclusions.
 We learn and grow in resilience by living through the stress of trial and error or relying on ourselves to face things in our environment we find disagreeable.
 If denied the opportunity in youth, we lack the ability to cope with the world we’ll live in as adults.
 The point isn’t to make things unnecessarily hard for young people.
 Or to be intentionally cruel in hopes to toughen them up.
 The goal is a focus on preparing the child for the road, and not the road for the child.

 Haidt and Lukianoff argue that is not happening today.
+More specifically, it’s not happening on college campuses.
 And we’re all going to be worse off for it.
+It’s a broad claim; one better served to sell books than to solve a material problem.
+But the notion is worth some reflection.

 A reflection on my own experiences with the grand anti-fragility experiment that is military service brings the term down to a more manageable example.
 Narrowing even more, the example of the junior officer, or JO as we called them, is exemplary in a way that is worth unpacking a bit.